Skip to main content

 One persistent myth is that millennials do not place a high priority on saving money.
 It doesn’t matter whether it’s for major purchases or retirement.
 These annoying stereotypes suggest they’re too caught up in their $7 lattes and $20 avocado toast to squirrel money away for the future.

 However, this simply isn’t true.
-According to a 2018 analysis by the Transamerica Center for Retirement Studies, millennials are actually saving for the future at higher rates than older generations.
+According to a 2017 analysis by the Transamerica Center for Retirement Studies, millennials are actually saving for the future at higher rates than older generations.
 According to the study, millennials contribute an average of 10% of their salaries to 401(k) retirement plans or similar equivalents.
 That puts them on par with Baby Boomers, who have a reputation for being financially responsible.
-It also outperforms Generation X, which assigns just 8% of their earnings to retirement savings.

 The report also said 39% of millennials are so-called “super savers,” who bank more than 10% of their salaries.
 That was the highest rate among any generation demographic that participated in the survey.
 You can argue that the real issue facing millennials are stagnant wages and drastically higher costs of living.
 But they are still saving a solid percentage of their income.
 Those savings just don’t stretch as far as they used to.